Titles and Roles

 Gabe A. Kwong, PhD, is an Assistant Professor in the Wallace H. Coulter Department of Biomedical Engineering at Georgia Tech School of Engineering and Emory University School of Medicine.
 As director of the Laboratory for Synthetic Immunity, Dr. Kwong leads a multidisciplinary team dedicated to advancing human health by merging engineering approaches with discoveries in immunology.

-Dr. Kwong is a member of the Discovery and Developmental Therapeutics research program at Winship Cancer Institute.
+Dr. Kwong is a member of the Cancer Immunology Research Program at Winship Cancer Institute.
 He is also a member of the Institute for Electronics and Nanotechnology, Integrated Cancer Research Center, Georgia ImmunoEngineering Consortium, and the Parker H. Petit Institute for Bioengineering and Bioscience.

 Dr. Kwong received his PhD in Bioengineering from California Institute of Technology in Pasadena, California.
 He conducted postdoctoral studies at Massachusetts Institute of Technology in Cambridge, Massachusetts.